alsjmonsoon/NOAA-storm-event-analyses/README.md

 ## NOAA-storm-event-analyses

-Reproducible Research (from Data science course on Coursera) homework assignment project two.
-Below are the requirement from the instructor Dr. Roger Peng for the assignment.
-See Coursera for more details
+Reproducible Research (from Data science course on Coursera) homework project No. two.
+Below are the detailed description of the project and the requirements from the instructor Dr. Roger Peng.
+See Coursera for more details,
 -----------------------------------------------------------------------------------------

 ###Introduction